dpapathanasiou/recipebook/README.md

 [Contribute](sites/README.md) your favorite site by implementing a [RecipeParser](parser.py) class for it, and make a [pull request](https://help.github.com/articles/about-pull-requests/).

+# Data

+Recipes collected using the crawler are now available in a [parallel repository](https://github.com/dpapathanasiou/recipes): https://github.com/dpapathanasiou/recipes

 # Usage

 ## Individual recipes